Generalized Rabinowitz Floer homology and coisotropic intersections: Rabinowitz Floer Homology

-Suppose that there is no leafwise coisotropic intersection points.
-Then the set $\Crit\AA_F^\HH$ is empty for any Hamiltonian function $F$ since otherwise a critical point of $\AA_F^\HH$ give rise to a coisotropic leafwise intersection point.
-Therefore $\RFH(\Sigma,M)\cong\RFH(\Sigma,M,F)=0$.
-It completes the proof of Theorem F by contradiction. $\square$\
+\textbf{Proof of Theorem E.} Suppose that there are no leafwise intersection points for some $\phi_F\in\Ham_c(M,\om)$.
+Then the set $\Crit\AA_F^\HH$ is empty since otherwise a critical point of $\AA_F^\HH$ gives rise to a leafwise intersection point.
+Thus $\HF(\AA^\HH_F)=0$ and Theorem \ref{Thm:invariance of RFH} proves (i).